6 Hours

 Payroll and billing

 If you bill by the hour but your timesheet wants minutes, 6 hours = 360 minutes.
-But that's 380 minutes.
+That said, at $75/hour, those 20 minutes are $25.
 But 6 hours and 20 minutes?
-Plus, at $75/hour, those 20 minutes are $25.
+Which means that's 380 minutes.
 Miss them once a week across a year and you've left $1,300 on the table.

 Travel and layovers